-- The search for appropriate precedents should not be limited to legislation administered by the particular department that is developing new legislation (the courts will often consider the legislation of other departments when seeking to identify precedents).
+- The search for appropriate precedents should not be limited to legislation administered by the particular agency that is developing new legislation (the courts will often consider the legislation of other agencies when seeking to identify precedents).

 - The reasons for following a particular precedent, or for not following an apparently suitable precedent, must be considered and articulated in the policy documentation.

 - If there is an intention for a provision to have the same effect as a provision in other legislation, then this should be articulated in the policy documentation and instructions to the PCO.

 - New legislation must not copy New Zealand or overseas precedents without first considering whether the precedent will be efficient and effective having regard to the circumstances of the new legislation.